Techtonica/curriculum/pair-programming/pair-programming.md

 ### Objective
-**Students will be able to** do something that we'll list here:
-- Things
-- More things
-- Even more things
-- Even more things
+**Students will understand**:
+- Why pair programming is useful
+- How to drive and how to navigate

 ### Specific Things To Teach
 - Things about the things